gender pay gap report

 Confirmatory statement

-I confirm that the information set out in this gender pay gap report is accurate and calculated in accordance with the Regulations as of the snapshot date of 5th April 2023.
+I confirm that the information set out in this gender pay gap report is accurate and calculated in accordance with the Regulations as of the snapshot date of 5th April 2024 (reporting period 6th April 2023 to 5th April 2024)

 Tracey Bamber